Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     az containerapp ingress enable `
     --name  $BACKEND_API_NAME  `
     --resource-group  $RESOURCE_GROUP `
-    --target-port [port number that was generated when you created your docker file in vs code] ` --type "internal"
+    --target-port [port number that was generated when you created your docker file in vs code for your backend application] `
+    --type "internal"
     ```